djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 * Recursively divide the array into n subarrays each containing a single element.
 * Merge every pair of subarrays arrays into a single sorted array.
-* Repeat the second step until theire is only one array left.
+* Repeat the second step until there is only one array left.

 <h2>Stability</h2>
-It is a steady algorithm.
+It is a stable algorithm.

 <h2>Time complexity</h2>